williamli9300/quantum-removerelays/INSTRUCTIONS.md

 ### **Notes**

-You may delete/switch over which `uantum.slx`file you would like Quantum to read from next, a few heats before you need it, as long as you DO NOT refresh the start list until immediately before you need it.
+You may delete/switch over which `quantum.slx` file you would like Quantum to read from next, a few heats before you need it, as long as you DO NOT refresh the start list until immediately before you need it.